JGRennison/git-extract-files/README.md

   Create a new branch pointing to the new commit
 * -u, --until *rev*
   Do not re-write commits reachable from 'rev'.
   This may be used more than once.
+* -r, --remove *rev*
+  Remove commits reachable from 'rev'.
+  This may be used more than once.
 * -n, --no-prune
   Don't prune empty commits which leave the tree untouched, this keeps all commits in the input.